lux4rd0/weatherflow-collector/README.md

 ## Notice

-Like all projects - weatherflow-collector is always in a flux state based on trying out new things and seeing what works and what doesn't work.
-It started as a fun exercise to visualize "what's possible," and I'm experimenting with different collectors and backends.
+Like all projects - weatherflow-collector is always in a flux state based on trying out new things and seeing what works and doesn't.
+It started as a fun exercise to visualize "what's possible," I'm experimenting with different collectors and backends.
 Please expect breaking changes along the way.

 ## Deploying the WeatherFlow Collector